saewoonam/ble_adv_covid/README.md

 3. These files are modified so that the advertising data which contains the rotating proximity identifier can be changed easily.
 The modified files are in the subdirectory modified_files in the repo

 ## Tested with Arduino 1.18.12, nRF52 library 0.19

+#  nRF52840 dongle
+## Progress so far
+1. Tried to adapt a project included in the nRF5 SDK   It is in the folder 'nrf52 dongle\ble_app_beacon
+2. Also, tried another advertising beacon tutorial it is in the folder: 'nrf52 dongle/nrf52-ble-tutorial-advertising'

 SaeWoo Nam, 2020-04-13